Kazooki123/starlopost/plugins/ids/IDS.md

 * Yes, you see.
 Not every system is perfect.
 So that's why we are **ALWAYS** crucial when it comes to analyzing data and patterns that might be result of a malicious attack.

-* To answer this, we're using C++ as a plugin trying our best as possible to secure the site.
+* To answer this, we're using Python as a plugin trying our best as possible to secure the site.